ThomWright/ThomWright.github.io/_posts/2022-05-05-auto-scaling.md

   <figcaption>CPU load for a quiet service over one week</figcaption>
 </figure>

 In this next example we see that the CPU utilisation is getting pretty close to capacity, but only for a few peaks over the week.
 Again, should we auto-scale?
 Again, the answer is: how much of a buffer is needed?
 How predictable is the traffic?
 The maximum traffic would have to be pretty damn predictable to sustain 90% CPU utilisation without worrying.
 Plus, high [CPU utilisation affects request latency](https://www.usenix.org/conference/srecon19asia/presentation/plenz), and maybe that's undesirable.
+We probably want more pods to handle this traffic, and since most of the week the traffic is much lower we can probably scale down most of the time.
+This looks like a good candidate for auto-scaling.

 <figure>
   <img src="/public/assets/auto-scale-high.png" alt="High load chart"/>